 Buying a garage door opener can be a challenging, complicated task.
 Mechanical openers are available in multiple styles and power levels.
-Learn about the different types of garage door openers so you can make the perfect selection for your home.
+Finding the perfect garage door opener for you will also depending if you’ve got a set of metal garages or concreted ones attached to your property.
+You can learn about the different types of garage door openers so you can make the perfect selection for your home.

 The first type of opener is called a chain-drive system.
 It is the most common type of opening system and also the most economical.
 The metal chain powers the pulley system that moves the door along the metal tracks.
 This type is the noisiest system, due to the metal-on-metal vibrations, but it fits all door sizes and can lift the heaviest weight.

 The belt-drive opener is the newest rival to the chain-drive opener, growing quickly in popularity due to its quiet operation.
 Instead of making a racket with a metal chain while the door opener is in use, belts made of rubber, fiberglass or polyurethane smoothly raise and lower the door with minimal noise.
 This type may come at a higher price, but it is ideal for garages located close to bedrooms where a high level of noise is undesirable.

 The screw-drive system uses a motor-controlled rotating threaded steel rod to powerfully lift and move the garage door.
 This type of opener is more durable than other options because it does not use moving belts or chains as pulleys.
 There is less of a need for maintenance and repair, and for this reason, they are more expensive than chain or belt-powered units.
 While screw-drive systems are not as noisy as chain-drive alternatives, they are noisier than the soft belt-drive systems available.